Climate Home News is a fiercely independent, non-profit news site dedicated to bringing important climate stories to as large an audience as possible.

-Climate Home News has a network of world-class correspondents and reporters based in Brussels, the Amazon, Australia, Beijing, Nairobi and India.
+We have a network of world-class correspondents and reporters based in Brussels, the Amazon, Australia, Beijing, Nairobi, India and around the world.

-Our London-based editorial team coordinates deep reporting on the political, economic, social and natural impacts of climate change.
+Our London editorial team coordinates deep reporting on the political, economic, social and natural impacts of climate change.
 Our coverage of the UN climate talks is essential reading.

 Fabiano Maisonnave is Climate Home’s Latin America correspondent.
 He lives in Manaus and is the Amazon correspondent for Folha de S.Paulo, Brazil’s most influential newspaper.
 A 2016 Nieman Fellow, he also has served as the paper’s correspondent in Washington, Caracas, and Beijing and has reported from 31 countries.